Your student photo identification (Photo ID) card is your access key to all student services.

 If you are a new student for the Winter session you can obtain your Photo ID starting

 You are encouraged to obtain your card during the summer when waiting times are shorter.
-A fee payment receipt to indicate that you have registered is not required, but some form of current photo identification is required to receive your ID card.
+A fee payment receipt to indicate that you have registered is not required.
+Current photo identification is required to receive your ID card.
 Below is the following list that outlines the type of identification we accept:

 The Photo ID Card you received the first time you registered is valid for your use as long as you are a student.
 Your registration is checked by computer when your card is passed through an ID Card reader, so it is not necessary to renew or reactivate your ID card each year.